Spike strip

 A spike strip (also referred to as a spike belt, road spikes, traffic spikes, tire shredders, stingers, stop sticks, by the trademark Stinger or formally known as a Tire Deflation Device or TDD) is a device or incident weapon used to impede or stop the movement of wheeled vehicles by puncturing their tires.

 Generally, the strip is composed of a collection of 35 to 75 mm metal barbs, teeth or spikes pointing upward.
 The spikes are designed to puncture and flatten tires when a vehicle is driven over them; they may be portable, as a police weapon, or strongly secured to the ground, as those found at security checkpoint entrances in certain facilities.
-(These particular models, however, retract and do not cause damage when a vehicle drives over them from the proper direction.)
+Permanently-secured models usually have retractable spikes and do not cause damage when a vehicle drives over them from the proper direction.
 They also may be detachable, with new spikes fitted to the strip after use.
 The spikes may be hollow or solid; hollow ones are designed to detach and become embedded in the tires, allowing air to escape at a steady rate to reduce the risk of the driver losing control and crashing.
 They are historically a development of the caltrop, with anti-cavalry and anti-personnel versions being used as early as 331 BC by Darius III against Alexander the Great at the Battle of Gaugamela in Persia.